SET expected to fluctuate amid mixed sentiments

-It said the index still gained positive sentiment from rising oil price and hopes over Thailand economic recovery after the country reopening on November 1.
+It said the index gained positive sentiment from rising oil price of above US$83 per barrel, the government's move to lift the curfew in 17 provinces and the Bank of Thailand's move to relax loan-to-value (LTV) mortgage rule.

-"However, uncertainty over inflation, the US Federal Reserve's plan to taper its quantitative easing programme this year and signs of stock downward trend would pressure the index," Krungsri Securities said.
+"However, the index would be under pressure due to uncertainty the US Federal Reserve signalling it would taper its quantitative easing in November and mass sell-offs of shares after the index hit the resistance line," Krungsri Securities said.

 It also recommended buying of the following companies’ shares as an investment strategy: